juan-medina/sneze/README.md

 SNEZE is a high-level, entity component system based 2D game engine that provides solutions for common game problems.
 The goal is to make game development fast and easy, while also being zestful.

 ## Features (ready)
+- Simple to use however is not easy to master.
-- Entity Component System.
+- Entity Component System, entities, globals and events.
-- Application Management.
+- Application Management, configuration, settings and logging.
 - Window creation.
 - Switching between full screen (borderless) and windowed mode.
-- Bitmap fonts rendering, including kerning, Using [angelcode](https://www.angelcode.com/products/bmfont/) format.
+- Bitmap fonts rendering, including kerning, and alignment, Using [angelcode](https://www.angelcode.com/products/bmfont/) format.

-## Features (under development)
-- Simple to use however is not easy to master.
+- Layout management, including anchoring.
+- Automatic scaling, no letter-box, no black bars, including resolution changes.
+- Input management, currently only keyboard.
 - Code centric, no editor for game logic, just code.
-- Entity Component System to centralize data and provide fast performance.
 - High-level Engine allowing developers to focus more on game logic instead of engine logic.
+- Multi-platform : Windows, Mac, Linux.
+- No required to install dependencies, will be downloaded automatically.

+## Features (under development)
+- Sprite rendering, including sheets and animations.
+- Shape rendering, including lines, rectangles, circles, and polygons.
+- High level components, such progress bars, floating text, etc.
-- Solutions for Common Game Problems, such as handling state, transitions, and resolution changes.
+- Solutions for Common Game Problems, such as handling state, transitions.
 - Patterns for Basic Game Scenes such as maps, menus, tiled, scrolling, or UI.
 - Already made common effects for any game, blinks, fade in/out, ink.
 - Common game systems such sound or controller support.
-- Multi-platform : Windows, Mac, Linux.

 ## Background
 After several years using different game engines I always end create a lot of common code with features that are usually too high-level for those engines to support but are required for most of the games that I do.